HKSSY/COMP3335_GP13/wordpresssecurity/wordpressTest/step1.md

 `wget https://raw.githubusercontent.com/HKSSY/katacoda-scenarios/main/wordpresssecurity/wordpressTest/docker-compose.yml`{{execute}}

-After the configurations file has been downloaded, click the Continue button to continue the scenario.
+After the configurations file has been downloaded, please go to the next step.

 ## Start the Docker compose

+Click the following command for start the docker compose:

+`docker-compose up`{{execute}}